Fort Lauderdale, Florida: Economy

 Fort Lauderdale is a major manufacturing and maintenance center for yachts.
 The boating industry is responsible for over 109,000 jobs in the county.
 With its many canals, and proximity to the Bahamas and Caribbean, it is also a popular yachting vacation stop, and home port for 42,000 boats, and approximately 100 marinas and boatyards.
 Additionally, the annual Fort Lauderdale International Boat Show, the world's largest boat show, brings over 125,000 people to the city each year.

 Top employers

 According to the Greater Fort Lauderdale Alliance 2020 report, the city's top employers include:

-Companies based in the Fort Lauderdale and Broward County area include, but not limited to: AutoNation, Citrix Systems, Commcare Pharmacy, DHL Express, KEMET Corporation, SEACOR Holdings, Spirit Airlines, and National Beverage Corporation.
-The largest employers in the county are Tenet Healthcare, which employs 5,000 people; American Express, which employs 4,200; FirstService Residential, which employs 3,900; Motorola, which employs 3,000; and Maxim Integrated Products, which employs 2,000.

-Gulfstream International Airlines, a commuter airline, is headquartered in nearby Dania Beach.

-Fort Lauderdale was recently listed as 2017's third best city out of 150 U.S. cities by WalletHub for summer jobs, and the 24th best city to start a career in.